SatyrDiamond/my-stars/README.md

 ## PowerShell

+- [Windos/BurntToast](https://github.com/Windos/BurntToast) - Module for creating and displaying Toast Notifications on Microsoft Windows 10.
+- [MicrosoftDocs/Virtualization-Documentation](https://github.com/MicrosoftDocs/Virtualization-Documentation) - Place to store our documentation, code samples, etc for public consumption.
-- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
-Th
+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows e
 - [ShaunLawrie/PwshPaint](https://github.com/ShaunLawrie/PwshPaint) - 🎨 A PowerShell Module for drawing pixelated art in the terminal - because why not.
 - [jamesstringerparsec/Easy-GPU-PV](https://github.com/jamesstringerparsec/Easy-GPU-PV) - A Project dedicated to making GPU Partitioning on Windows easier!